tmq077/Capstone_Project/README.md

 ### Data Used

 Data is saved from the website of various organisations that accept food donation, in PDF and html format.
-These are in [`webpages`] (/code/webpages).
+These are in [`webpages`](/code/webpages).

 ---